Sienci-Labs/Resources/lmmk2/handbook/ytsb-lmk2-explore-projects.md

 ## More Sample Projects

 There are a few more internally designed projects that you can also try out if you wish.
 Each project has a download which contains both the g-code files made for each specific project (pictured) and the original 3D files if you want to CAM them yourself.
-There are even more designs that we've made for use on the LongMill, they can be found here: <a href="https://CAD.onshape.com/documents/526b7c6287b77b77c4b50603/w/e1e191a2557529d4dc468313/e/92d2cf99720fafafddaba831" target="_blank" rel="noopener noreferrer">LongMill Demo Pieces</a>
+There are even more designs that we've made for use on the LongMill that can be found here if you're interested in giving them a shot: <a href="https://CAD.onshape.com/documents/526b7c6287b77b77c4b50603/w/e1e191a2557529d4dc468313/e/92d2cf99720fafafddaba831" target="_blank" rel="noopener noreferrer">LongMill Demo Pieces</a>

 ### Wooden Box